ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/rabbit-mq.markdown

 #### How Are Messages Produced and Consumed

-The ETL task will send the CloudEvents messages it produces to a RabbitMQ **exchange** by the address provided in your [connection string](../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq#add-a-rabbitmq-connection-string).
+The ETL task will send the JSON messages it produces to a RabbitMQ **exchange** by the address provided in your [connection string](../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq#add-a-rabbitmq-connection-string).

-The message will then be pushed to the tail of the queue defined for it in the transformation script, advance in the queue as preceding messages are pulled, and finally reach the queue's head and become available for consumers.
+Each message will then be pushed to the tail of the queue assigned to it in the transformation script, advance in the queue as preceding messages are pulled, and finally reach the queue's head and become available for consumers.

+{INFO: }
+RavenDB publishes messages to RabbitMQ using transactions and batches, creating a batch of messages and opening a transaction to the exchange for the batch.
+{INFO/}

+{NOTE: }
 Read more about RabbitMQ in the platform's [official documentation](https://www.rabbitmq.com/) or a variety of other sources.
+{NOTE/}

 ---

-#### Idempotence
+#### Message Duplication

-RavenDB is an **idempotent producer**, that will **not** typically send duplicates messages to its queues' consumers.

-It **is** possible, however, that duplicate messages will be sent to the exchange.
+It **is** possible that duplicate messages will be sent to the topic.

+If, for example, the RavenDB node responsible for the ETL task fails while sending messages, the new responsible node may resend some of the messages that were already enqueued.

-It is therefore the consumer's own responsibility to verify the uniqueness of the messages it processes.
+It is therefore **the consumer's own responsibility** (if processing each message only once is important to it) to verify the uniqueness of each consumed message.

-{INFO: }
-Consider, for example, the following scenario, in which duplicate messages may be sent by RavenDB and enqueued by the RabbitMQ exchange.

-* The RavenDB node responsible for the ETL task, failed while sending messages.
-* Another RavenDB node was assigned with the ETL task.
-  This node is considered a **new producer** by the exchange.
-  Confirmation messages sent by the exchange to the former producer, weren't received by the new producer.
-* Being a transactional server, RavenDB now resends the entire transaction that was cut short by the failure of the previous node.
-* The messages that were previously received by the exchange, are now resent by RavenDB, received by the exchange and enqueued again.

-{INFO/}

 {PANEL/}